GustavFluur/PP1_Business-Website/docs/README.md

 - Many organizations are communicating and using social media channels in their communication with their audience.

 - Each platform represents different way of business communication and speaks to the audience differently.
+AAs well as the purpose is as mentioned to create each page differently and be eye-catching for the user.

 ![Social Media 2](/docs/images/footer-big.png)
 ![Social Media 3](/docs/images/footer-contact.png)